Foundation Diet and Health

 Chickpea flour is flour that is made by grinding peeled, dried chickpeas ( Cicer arietinum ).
 It has a beige-white to slightly yellowish color and a nutty-sweet taste.
 Like the chickpea itself and other pulses, chickpea flour is a rich, purely plant-based, i.e. vegan, source of protein.
 1 In addition, the flour from the beige legume is naturally gluten-free and can be used as an alternative to wheat flour or spelt flour .
 Since chickpea flour binds more moisture than wheat flour, you should use 75 g of chickpea flour per 100 g of wheat flour when replacing it.

 The flour has many uses - whether for baking or cooking and for preparing hot, cold, sweet or salty dishes.
-The flour is traditionally used in a variety of Indian dishes such as pakoras, boondi and laddu (ladoo). bala In the Arab world, chickpea flour is used, often in combination with pureed, cooked chickpeas , to make falafels .
+The flour is traditionally used in a variety of Indian dishes such as pakoras, boondi and laddu (ladoo).
+1 In the Arab world, chickpea flour is used, often in combination with pureed, cooked chickpeas, to make falafels .
 In Nice, people eat 'Socca de Nice', while in Italy they eat 'Farinata' - both pancakes made from chickpea flour and olive oil .

 Chickpea flour is ideal for making all kinds of doughs, e.g. for flatbread, pizza, pasta (e.g. vegan and gluten-free potato dumplings ), omelettes, waffles and cakes.
 It can also be used to make delicious wraps, such as the spinach and chickpea wraps with raw vegetable filling .
 Added to wheat flour in yeast bread dough, it can be used to make a delicious bread.
 However, if you only use chickpea flour for the yeast dough, it will not rise.

 Can you eat chickpea flour raw?
 Chickpea flour is usually made from unroasted, raw chickpeas.
-Since raw chickpeas contain substances (lectins) that are toxic to humans, they should be eaten raw, and not the flour made from them.
-However, heating them destroys the toxins.
-With finely ground chickpeas, i.e. chickpea flour, a quick frying in a pan is enough (e.g. in the form of pancakes).
-To prepare cold, unheated dishes, raw chickpea flour must be heated briefly before use, or flour made from roasted chickpeas can be used, which is sometimes available in stores.
+Since raw chickpeas contain substances (lectins) that are toxic to humans, neither the whole peas nor the flour made from them should be eaten raw.
+Heating them destroys the toxins.
+With finely ground chickpeas, i.e. chickpea flour, briefly frying them in a pan is enough (e.g. in the form of pancakes).
+To prepare cold, unheated dishes, raw chickpea flour must be heated briefly before use or flour made from roasted chickpeas (available in stores) can be used.

 Homemade